dqoahmed/Azure-Honey-Net-Proj/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+ In this project, my objective is to establish a cloud honeynet within Microsoft Azure, encompassing the creation of essential resources such as virtual machines, key vaults, and storage.
+Subsequently, I will configure Azure Active Directory, implement log analytics, and integrate a Security Information and Event Management (SIEM) system.
+Notably, the intentional configuration of vulnerability within the virtual machines and other resources will be undertaken to simulate external attacks.

+The project involves the creation of user accounts with specific permissions, linking all resources to a centralized log repository within the log analytics workspace, facilitating log ingestion.
+This integrated system will then be connected to the SIEM to enable the triggering of alerts, generation of attack maps, and observation of incidents.

+Following this phase, the environment will undergo a reconfiguration process, incorporating security controls and system hardening measures.
+The ultimate aim is to conduct a comparative analysis between the secure and insecure states of the environment, thereby enhancing its overall resilience and security posture.

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)